Hall of Distinction

 Please see the nomination form below.

-Middle School students find the name of local hero and Hall of Distinction Inductee Edward Felt while visiting the 9/11 Memorial Museum during the 2015 8th Grade Class Field Trip to New York City An Induction Ceremony for the most recent class of candidates took place on September 24, 2022 at 3:00pm in the Clinton Central School Theater.
+Middle School students find the name of local hero and Hall of Distinction Inductee Edward Felt while visiting the 9/11 Memorial Museum during the 2015 8th Grade Class Field Trip to New York City.